jefferyokesamuel/Jpeg-Sniper-CTF-Challenge/README.md

 # Jpeg-Sniper-CTF-Challenge
-The Jpeg Sniper CTF chapter solution from the Mr Steal Yo Crypto CTF Challenge
+The Jpeg Sniper CTF chapter solution from the Mr Steal Yo Crypto CTF Challenge solved using Foundry